juliantoyeo/42snow_crash/level11/Ressources/README.md

 ![alt text](./screenshot/image1.png)

-We have `level11.lua` this time with the `s` permissions like most of the previous level, lets check the content of this file
+We have `level11.lua` this time with the `s(SUID)` permissions like most of the previous level, lets check the content of this file

 ![alt text](./screenshot/image2.png)